ceejbot/opsbot/README.md

 ### `new Plugin(opts)`

 The required content of the options is up to the plugin itself.
-The object will always be present and will always have a [bunyan](https://github.com/trentm/node-bunyan) logger object in the `log` field.
+The options object will always be present and will always have a [bunyan](https://github.com/trentm/node-bunyan) logger object in the `log` field.

 ### `matches(str)`